· Compliance · 13 min read

 LQGs face the most rigorous training requirements in the generator world.
 All personnel whose work could cause or prevent RCRA non-compliance must:

-2. Complete annual refresher training — the anniversary clock is per-employee, not facility-wide
+- Complete an annual review of the initial training — the anniversary clock is per-employee, not facility-wide

-Records must be maintained for current employees indefinitely and for at least 3 years after a former employee’s last day.
+Records must be maintained for current employees until facility closure and for at least 3 years after a former employee’s last day.

 Why This Is a Systemic Failure